anu-bazar/Machine-Learning-projects/README.md

 # Machine-Learning-projects
-This is a repo of ML/AI projects done in Google Colab and Python.
+This is a repo of some ML/AI projects I've done in Google Colab and Python.

 ## Project 1: Multi-faceted Analysis and Classification of Spotify Tracks